pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-developer-stacks-git-branches/index.md

 ## Viewing the second iteration of Zephyr's code

 You can view the second iteration of Zephyr's Pulumi and application code --- the iteration that corresponds to the decisions described in this blog post --- by navigating to [this GitHub repository](https://github.com/pulumi/zephyr-app/).
-From the branch/tag dropdown, switch from the `main` branch to the [`dev-stacks`](https://github.com/pulumi/zephyr-app/tree/dev-stacks) tag
+From the branch/tag dropdown, switch from the `main` branch to the [`blog/dev-stacks`](https://github.com/pulumi/zephyr-app/tree/blog/dev-stacks) branch.

 From that GitHub repository, you can also choose to deploy the Pulumi code yourself.
 Full instructions for deploying the code are found in the repository.